 This cash gift is separate from your child’s Child Development Account (CDA), which offers a dollar-to-dollar matching programme to help you save for the cost of raising your child as he/she grows up.

 For your first child, you will receive a total of $14,000, inclusive of the matching amount from CDA.
 For the second child, you will receive a total of $17,000.
 Meanwhile, a family of 5 or more children is set to receive $28,000 for the fifth and subsequent children.

-Thus, the use of baby bonus stretches beyond medical bills, as the sum awarded can also be tapped on for paying infant care and childcare fees.
+Thus, the use of baby bonuses stretches beyond medical bills, as the sum awarded can also be tapped on for paying infant care prices and childcare fees.

-How do I find out the exact amount of subsidy that I am eligible for?
+How do I find out the exact amount of infant care subsidy that I am eligible for?

 You can determine the subsidy that applies to you via ECDA’s simple-to-use calculator.